CPAN-Security/security.metacpan.org/docs/readinglist.md

     * Article 30, Rules and conditions for affixing the CE marking (pages 220-222)
 * Chapter V — Market Surveillance and Enforcement
     * **Article 52**, Market surveillance and control of products (pages 253-259)
-        * **Section 3**, Market surveillance authorities […] shall also be responsible for carrying out market surveillance activities in relation to the obligations for open-source software stewards […].
+        * **Section 3**, Market surveillance authorities […] shall also be responsible for carrying out market surveillance activities in relation to the obligations for Open Source software stewards […].
         * Section 11, Market surveillance authorities shall inform consumers of where to submit complaints that could indicate non-compliance with this Regulation […] and […] facilitate reporting of vulnerabilities, incidents and cyber threats […].
     * **Article 54**, Procedure […] concerning products […] presenting a significant cybersecurity risk (pages 261-265)
         * Section 1, [If a market authority finds] sufficient reason to consider that a product […], including its vulnerability handling, presents a significant cybersecurity risk, […] it shall […] carry out an evaluation of the product […] concerned in respect of its compliance with all the requirements laid down in this Regulation.